For those Readers who wish to pursue these topics further, here are some lists of suggested reading.

 - Akurgal: Ancient Civilizations and Ruins of Turkey, from the guy who explored most of them, including Gordion, home of K. Midas and Alexander’s knot.
 With great technical drawings and maps: Univ. of Ankara.

 Rene Guenon, Gurdjieff, and Aleister Crowley run the spectrum of esoteric-metaphysical-occult-black magic of the region, as well as the skills of the ashokh (G’s father was one) who holds druid-like clan memory.
 I’ve read just about everything these three wrote, though Gurdjieff above all likes to obfuscate and make things seem more mysterious than they really are.

 For those who are into mountain climbing, Crowley was also first to attempt an ascent of K2, C ho go-ri, one of the sacred geomantic power points of earth.
 His wonderful descriptions of the majesty, plus the physical brutality and team infighting, were echoed years later in Galen Rowell’s expedition.
 Crowley’s advice: fatten up, you’ll bum it off, don’t waste your breath on exercise, and dash up and back as fast as possible before the mountain gets you!

-Nicholas Roerich, the esoteric Russian painter went to Central Asia and became a lama.
-His earliest paintings, filled with Himalayan light, are in the astonishing Oriental Museum (aka Museum of East & West) in Moscow, and others at Roerich societies like the ones in NYC & St Petersburg.
-Must be seen firsthand to experience inner glow.
-Also designed costumes & sets for Diaghilev, and under Fr.
-Roosevelt created the Peace Pact, seed of the United Nations.
-Introduced the West to Agharthi and Shambhala: see his book.
+Nicholas Roerich, the esoteric Russian painter, (comma) went to Central Asia and became a lama.
+His earliest paintings, filled with Himalayan light, can still be seen in the astonishing Oriental Museum (aka Museum of East & West) in Moscow, and others at Roerich societies like those in NYC & St Petersburg.
+These works must be seen firsthand to experience their inner glow.

 On Nuclear Energy/Weapons